Pacing Problems: Why I Split Up with My Original Hiking Partner

 In the End

 There are so many things that make thru-hiking worth the time and effort.
-All of the people you run into out there can leave an impact (even if you don’t end up hiking half the trail with them.)
-Not to mention, NATURE.
+All of the people you run into out there can leave an impact (even if you don’t end up hiking half the trail with them).
+Not to mention, nature.
 All I can say is, don’t be too bummed if plans change along the way.
 Personal preferences about hiking alone vs. with others can vary.
 Pushing and/or slowing down to stay on pace with friends is certainly worth it in some cases.
 This is just one gal’s experience with all of that.
-I feel tempted to call mine and Sara’s friendship a happy ending, but really, it’s a full-on happy story.
+I feel tempted to call the friendship between Sara and me a happy ending, but really, it’s a full-on happy story.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!